Fuzzy Logic-based Robust Failure Handling Mechanism for Fog Computing: Related Work

 In summary, existing failure handling methods in Fog computing did not take into account fully the dynamic availability of Fog resources.
-In this paper, we propose a combined approach of proactive and reactive failure handling with task replication to tackle highly dynamic behaviour of Fog resources.
-Thus, this research was carried out to propose a composite solution of utilising proactive, reactive and replication failure handling methods with dynamic changes of the resources in the Fog devices.
-The bivalent proposition of the Fuzzy logic technique motived us to employ this approach for failure handling.
+In this paper, we propose a combined approach of proactive and reactive failure handling with task replication to tackle highly dynamic behavior of Fog resources.
+Hence, this research is carried out to propose a composite solution of utilising proactive, reactive and replication failure handling methods with dynamic changes of the resources in the Fog devices.